otype/chef/supervisor/README.md

 * `:service_name` - (*Name Attribute*), a string, name of the service

 The following attributes are used in the program.conf.erb as the values for the corresponding configuration option.
-See [the cookbooks.supervisor documentation](http://supervisord.org/configuration.html#program-x-section-values) for more information about each setting, including applicable defaults.
+See [the supervisor documentation](http://supervisord.org/configuration.html#program-x-section-values) for more information about each setting, including applicable defaults.